gazebosim/sdf_tutorials/composition/proposal.md

 This can be achieved by specifying `//model/@placement_frame` for directly nested models or `//include/placement_frame` for included models.
-If the placement frame element is specfied for an included model, then `//include/pose` *must* be specified, as any information in the included `//model/pose` will no longer be relevant.
+If the placement frame element is specified for an included model, then `//include/pose` *must* be specified, as any information in the included `//model/pose` will no longer be relevant.